AbdalrhmanShazally/alx-system_engineering-devops/0x00-shell_basics/README.md

 #cd -la . .. /boot :
 use this command to show the content even the hidden ones in the current directory and the parent directory + the boot directory.

+#file "filename" :
+use this command to show the type of the file.